advits4/AS_12052022/README.md

 ### Miscellaneous
 The information is added by the user maintained for a max period of 30 mins.
-Additional screenshots can be found at "/react-website/public/screenshots/"
+Additional screenshots can be found at "/react-website/public/screenshots/".
+If you face npm based issues on "npm start", you can delete the "node_modules" and run "npm install" and then run "npm start" again.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)